BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

 Outside the US, the Grand Canyon is probably the most famous national park.
 After visiting myself on a day trip from Las Vegas, I can clearly see why this place is so popular amongst foreigners and locals.

 Ideally located for people who like to escape Las Vegas’s craziness, the Grand Canyon makes a wonderful day trip – though, you will only see a small fraction of this giant national park located in Arizona.

 There are plenty of things to do – hiking and cycling (depending on the weather), rafting, and enjoying the amazing views are just a few options that you have.
 While you basically have these views from everywhere, there are some special viewpoints: the Grand Canyon Skywalk is extremely popular among visitors, though less popular among the Native tribes that live there.

 So, while I think that the Grand Canyon was an amazing part of my US trip, it is important to remember to be careful where you go and where you leave your garbage – this applies to all the places you go, but it is even more important with parks and beaches.

 Recommended by Kirsty from Travel With Meraki

 Sequoia National Park packs a punch.
-From the world’s largest tree to granite rocks towering above wilderness, amazing wildlife and magic underground crystal caves.
+The world’s largest tree to granite rocks towering above the wilderness, amazing wildlife, and magic underground crystal caves.

-After seeing the National Park form the first floor you need to head up Moro Rock to see its vast scale from above.
-The 350 steps leading up this huge granite dome are no small feat but the view from the very top is definitely worth the climb.
+After seeing the National Park from the first floor, you need to head up Moro Rock to see its vast scale from above.
+The 350 steps leading up this huge granite dome are no small feat, but the view from the very top is definitely worth the climb.

 Glacier National Park in Montana